 Preheat the oven to 220°C/200°C fan-forced.
-Finely chop the garlic (or use a garlic press).
-Slice the corn kernels off the cob.
+Finely chop the garlic.
+Slice the corn kernels from the cob.
 Drain and rinse the red kidney beans.
 Place in a bowl and roughly mash with a fork.
 Finely chop the red onion.
 In a small bowl, combine the rice wine vinegar and a good pinch of sugar and salt.
-Add 1/2 the onion and add enough water to cover.
+Add 1/2 the onion and add just enough water to cover.
 Stir to coat.
 Set aside until serving.

 Heat a large frying pan over a high heat.
 Add the corn kernels and cook until lightly browned, 3-4 minutes.
 Reduce heat to medium-high, add a drizzle of olive oil and the garlic, red kidney beans and remaining onion.
 Cook until softened, 2-3 minutes.
 Add a drizzle more olive oil (if needed) with the tomato paste and Mexican Fiesta spice blend and cook until fragrant, 1 minute.
 Add the water and stir to combine.
 Simmer until thickened, 1-2 minutes.
 Season to taste.